Apostletree42/lead-quality-engine/README.md

 ## What’s This Project About?

-If you’ve ever worked in sales, you know the pain—bad phone numbers, fake emails, and endless spreadsheets.
+The pain points typically faced by salespeople everywhere are issues like bad phone numbers, fake emails, and endless spreadsheets.
 I wanted to fix that.
-This app takes raw SaaSSquatch lead data, scores it using AI, and pushes the best leads straight into HubSpot.
-No more guesswork.
+This app takes raw SaaSSquatch lead data, scores it using AI, and pushes the best leads straight into HubSpot, effectively creating a smart data pipeline connecting SaaSSquatch to the Hubspot CRM.

 ### The Problem I’m Solving
-- **Before:** Sales reps waste hours on disconnected numbers and invalid emails.
+- **Before:** Salespeople waste hours on disconnected numbers and invalid emails.
 - **After:** Leads are pre-scored and prioritized, so you can focus on the best ones first.
 - **Result:** Teams save about 60% of their time on qualification.

 ---

-## ✨ Features
+## Features

 ### AI-Powered Lead Scoring
 - Uses a Random Forest model (92% training accuracy)